What's Up With Those Dinosaurs in Hulu's 'Palm Springs'?

 (This article contains major spoilers for the time loop comedy “Palm Springs” on Hulu)

-We’re not having a normal summer here by any means, but if we were, “Palm Springs” would no doubt be a hit.
-But with the summer movie season basically deleted, it’s a movie that feels like an oasis in the middle of an empty desert.
-That it manages to introduce an exciting new dynamic to the “Groundhog Day” formula is a real dose of fresh air.
+It’s not easy to put a fresh spin on the “Groundhog Day” formula, but “Palm Springs” certainly pulls it off.
+Like most of the other films in this little subgenre, you’re not really supposed to think to hard about the mechanics of why this one day is repeating over and over forever — but this film is smart enough to give us just enough info on how it works to make us wonder about some things.

-So “Palm Springs” introduces a major new wrinkle in this subgenre of films where the main character has to relive a day over and over again, by having other characters also experience the loop.
+So “Palm Springs” introduces a major new wrinkle in this “Groundhog Day” subgenre, by having multiple different characters experience the loop together.
 So we’ve got Nyles (Samberg), Sarah (Milioti) and Roy (JK Simmons), all experiencing this one day together, repeatedly.

 Also Read: 'Palm Springs' Film Review: Andy Samberg Puts an Indie Rom-Com Spin on 'Groundhog Day'